KALMUS-Color-Toolkit/KALMUS/notebooks/README.md

 ([Installation Instruction for JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html)) and the latest version of KALMUS package ([Installation Guide for KALMUS](https://kalmus-color-toolkit.github.io/KALMUS/install.html)).

-When running the notebooks, make sure you have cloned the project on your local machine or download the whole [notebooks folder](../notebooks).
+When running the notebooks, make sure you have downloaded the whole [notebooks folder](https://github.com/KALMUS-Color-Toolkit/KALMUS/archive/refs/heads/master.zip) or cloned the project on your local machine.
 Then, start the Jupyter Lab inside the notebooks folder using command:

 ```
 $ jupyter lab